soundpress/nycadministrativecode/docs/c17/index.rst

 a.
 Upon request the department shall issue a certified copy of the birth record or a certification of birth under the following conditions:

-   1. A certified copy of the record of birth shall be issued only upon order of a court of competent jurisdiction or upon a specific request therefor by the person, if eighteen years of age or more, or by a parent or to the legal representative of the person to whom the record of birth relates or by an attorney of law authorized in writing by the person if of the age of eighteen years or over to whom the record of birth relates.
-The department may issue a certified copy of a birth record for official use upon the request of a department, agency, or officer of any state government or subdivision thereof or the United States government.
+   1. A certified copy of the record of birth shall be issued only upon order of a court of competent jurisdiction or, if the person for whom the record of birth relates is still living, upon a specific request therefor by the person, if eighteen years of age or more, or by a parent or to the legal representative of the person to whom the record of birth relates or by an attorney of law authorized in writing by the person if of the age of eighteen years or over to whom the record of birth relates.
+If the person for whom the record of birth relates is deceased, the department may allow family members of that person to have access to a certified copy of the record of birth.
+The department may issue a certified copy of a birth record of any person for official use upon the request of a department, agency, or officer of any state government or subdivision thereof or the United States government.

    2. Upon request in all other cases, a certification of birth shall be issued by the department unless it does not appear to be necessary or required for a proper purpose.
 A certification of birth shall contain only the name, sex, date of birth and place of birth and date of filing in the department of the original certificate of birth of the person to whom it relates, and if upon request by, or on behalf of the person to whom it relates, or by a parent or legal representative of such person, the name or names of the parent or parents listed on the original certificate of birth, and none of the other data on the record of birth.
 Whenever a certification of birth may be issued, the department may, upon request, issue a wallet-size certification of birth, in a form and bearing a design provided by the department.
 Each applicant for a wallet-size certification of birth shall remit to the department with such application, a fee determined by the department.